SimonDevelop/php-docker/docs/chapter01.md

 $docker->removePorts([
     "8080"
 ]);
-// remove ports in the Ports list for the docker container
+// remove ports in the Ports list of docker container
 ```

 ---